Energy key topics

 Addressing key topics within the energy sector.

-In accordance with the oft-quoted Energy Hierarchy, devised by the IET in 2007, priority should be given first to the reduction of energy use and second to the efficiency of energy use before seeking to meet energy demand by the cleanest means possible.
+In accordance with the oft-quoted IET Energy Hierarchy, priority should be given first to the reduction of energy use and second to the efficiency of energy use before seeking to meet energy demand by the cleanest means possible.

 IET energy principles